lgbouma/goumlab/content/blog/learning/compPhysWithPython.md

 So I decided to work through a class I found on the world wide web: [Mark Wilde's Phys7411](http://www.markwilde.com/teaching/2015-spring-phys7411/).
 The class uses [Mark Newman's textbook](http://www-personal.umich.edu/~mejn/cp/chapters.html), which is quite good.
 I wound up buying the book when I was about 3/4 done with the course, since only the beginning five or six chapters are free online.

-I wrote up some notes and my homeworks, and they're at the bottom of this post.
+I wrote up some notes and my homeworks, linked at the bottom of this post.

 # Approach
 My method for working the material was roughly as follows: